Exxon Valdez oil spill: Oil Pollution Act of 1990

 In response to the spill, the United States Congress passed the Oil Pollution Act of 1990 (OPA).
 The legislation included a clause that prohibits any vessel that, after March 22, 1989, has caused an oil spill of more than 1 e6USgal in any marine area, from operating in Prince William Sound.

 In April 1998, the company argued in a legal action against the federal government that the ship should be allowed back into Alaskan waters.
 Exxon claimed OPA was effectively a bill of attainder, a regulation that was unfairly directed at Exxon alone.
 In 2002, the 9th Circuit Court of Appeals ruled against Exxon.
 As of 2002, OPA had prevented 18 ships from entering Prince William Sound.

 OPA also set a schedule for the gradual phase-in of a double hull design, providing an additional layer between the oil tanks and the ocean.
 While a double hull would likely not have prevented the Exxon Valdez disaster, a Coast Guard study estimated that it would have cut the amount of oil spilled by 60 percent.

 Exxon Valdez was towed to San Diego, arriving on July 10.
 Repairs began on July 30.
 Approximately 1600 ST of steel were removed and replaced.
 In June 1990, the tanker, renamed Exxon Mediterranean, left the harbor after $30 million of repairs.
 In 1993, owned by SeaRiver Maritime, it was named S/R Mediterranean, then in 2005 Mediterranean.
-In 2008 the vessel was acquired by a Hong Kong company that operated her as Dong Fang Ocean, then in 2011 renamed her Oriental Nicety.
-In August 2012, she was beached at Dalian, China, and dismantled.
+In 2008 the vessel was acquired by a Hong Kong company that had her converted from a tanker to an ore carrier and operated her as Dong Fang Ocean, then in 2011 renamed her Oriental Nicety.
+In August 2012, she was beached at Alang, and dismantled.